Algot Kleen: Amateur career

 Kleen joined the Swedish national team and was part of the Swedish team earning bronze at the 2019 European Boys' Team Championship at Golf de Chantilly in France where Sweden won the bronze game against Ireland 4–3 after Kleen beat Max Kennedy 6 and 5.
 He was on the winning 2024 European Amateur Team Championship team in Italy, with Sweden beating the Netherlands 3–2 in the final.

 Individually, he was runner-up at the Swedish Junior Strokeplay Championship in 2019 and 2021, and lost a playoff for the 2021 Katrineholm Open, a Nordic Golf League event.

 Kleen attended East Tennessee State University from 2021 to 2024, and played with the East Tennessee State Buccaneers men's golf team, where he was Southern Conference Freshman of the Year and won twice.
 For his senior year he transferred to Louisiana State University and the LSU Tigers golf team, where he was Southeastern Conference Newcomer of the Year.

 Kleen ranked 9th in the PGA Tour University class of 2025, earning him Korn Ferry Tour membership.
 He reached a career best 23rd on the World Amateur Golf Ranking.

 Professional career

 Kleen turned professional after graduating in May 2025, and made his pro debut at the European Tour's Soudal Open, where he made the cut and shot a final round 67, the 5th best score of the day.

+In 2026, he tied for 3rd at the Danish Golf Challenge, two strokes behind winner Tapio Pulkkanen.